Alebraco/phagetool/README.md

 ### 2. Pathogenic Bacteria
 This section is focused on processing information related to pathogenic bacteria.
 It includes:

-- **Downloading Pathogenic Bacteria List**: Fetching a list of pathogenic bacteria from an Barlett et al.
+- **Downloading Pathogenic Bacteria List**: Fetching a list of pathogenic bacteria from Barlett et al. (2022).

 - **Clean and Prepare Bacteria List**: Removing unwanted characters from the bacteria list and combining genus and species names.